Tijuana: History

 The land was originally inhabited by the Kumeyaay, a tribe of Yuman-speaking hunter-gatherers.
-Europeans arrived in 1542, when the explorer Juan Rodríguez Cabrillo toured the coastline of the area, which Sebastián Vizcaíno mapped in 1602.
+Europeans arrived in 1542, when colonist Juan Rodríguez Cabrillo toured the coastline of the area, which Sebastián Vizcaíno mapped in 1602.
 In 1769, Juan Crespí documented more details about the area that was later called the Valley of Tijuana.
-Junípero Serra founded the first mission of Alta California in nearby San Diego.

 19th century

 Further settlement took place near the end of the mission era when José María de Echeandía, governor of the Baja California and Alta California, awarded a large land grant to Santiago Argüello in 1829.
 This large cattle ranch, Rancho Tía Juana, covered 100 km2.
 Although "Tia Juana" means "Aunt Jane" in Spanish, the name was actually an adaptation of the word 'Tihuan' or 'Tijuán' in the Kumeyaay language, the name of a nearby Kumeyaay settlement and whose meaning is disputed.

 In 1848, as a result of the Mexican–American War with the United States, Mexico lost Alta California.
 While the majority of the 1,000 Hispanic families living in Alta California stayed on the American side, some moved south to Tijuana to remain inside Mexico, which was now in Baja California as the division between the Californias moved north in between San Diego and Tijuana.
 Because of this Tijuana gained a different purpose on the international border.
-The area had been populated by ranchers, but Tijuana developed a new social economic structure.
-These were farming and livestock grazing, plus as a transit area for prospectors.
+The area had been populated by ranchers, but Tijuana developed a new social economic structure which were farming and livestock grazing, plus as a transit area for prospectors.

 Urban settlement began in 1889, when descendants of Santiago Argüello and Augustín Olvera entered an agreement to begin developing the city of Tijuana.
 The date of the agreement, 11 July 1889, is recognized as the founding of the city.
 Tijuana saw its future in tourism from the beginning.
 From the late 19th century to the first few decades of the 20th century, the city attracted large numbers of Californians coming for trade and entertainment.
 The California land boom of the 1880s led to the first big wave of tourists, who were called "excursionists" and came looking for echoes of the famous novel Ramona by Helen Hunt Jackson.